vstconsulting/polemarch/doc/restapi.rst

         {
            // object-special data goes here
            "vars":{
-                "string_variable1": "some_string",
+                "string_variable1": "some_string2",
-                "integer_variable2": 12,
+                "integer_variable2": 15,
-                "float_variable3": 0.3
+                "float_variable3": 0.5
            },
         }

-Also for all previously enumerated kinds of objects (which support variables) there is filtering by variables possible in get requests like this:
+Also for all previously enumerated kinds of objects (which support variables) there is variable filtering, which is available in get requests:

 .. http:get:: /api/v1/{object_kind}/

-   Get list of objects. |pagination_def|
+   Gets list of objects. |pagination_def|

    :query variables: filter objects by variables and their values.
 Variables
     specified as list using ``,`` as separator for every list item and ``:``